Entra ID: đź”’Lock It or Lose It #1 - The Basics

 Emergency access accounts 🦺

 Emergency access accounts (aka break-glass accounts) are your last resort when everything else goes wrong.
-If your primary admins get locked out due to a misconfigured policy, MFA failure or other issue, these accounts ensure you can still regain control.
+If your primary admins get locked out due to a misconfigured policy, MFA failure or other issue, these accounts could most likely ensure that you can regain control.

 Create at least two cloud-native emergency access accounts.
 Keep them completely separate from your normal admin accounts, and never use them for daily operations.